Environmentally Friendly and Non-Toxic Cleaning Products for Your Home

 • 1/2 of a lemon

-Pour baking soda into container.
-Add just enough Castille soap to make a creamy paste as you stir.
+Pour baking soda into a container.
+Add just enough castile soap to make a creamy paste as you stir.
 Squeeze lemon into paste.
 Stir until mixed thoroughly.
-Use with damp sponge or rag.
+Use with a damp sponge or rag.
+This handles sinks, tubs, and tile better than most commercial scrubs I’ve tried.

 Window Cleaner